Maternal health in Uganda

 Uganda, like many developing countries, has high maternal mortality ratio at 153 per 100,000 live births.
 According to the World Health Organization (WHO), a maternal death is the death of a woman while pregnant or within 42 days of termination of pregnancy, irrespective of the duration and site of the pregnancy, from any cause related to or aggravated by the pregnancy or its management but not from accidental or incidental causes.
-In situations where attribution of the cause of death is inadequate, another definition, pregnancy-related death was coined by the US Centers for Disease Control (CDC), defined as the death of a woman while pregnant or within 42 days of termination of pregnancy, irrespective of the cause of death.
+In situations where attribution of the cause of death is inadequate, another definition, pregnancy-related death was coined by the United States Centers for Disease Control and Prevention (CDC), defined as the death of a woman while pregnant or within 42 days of termination of pregnancy, irrespective of the cause of death.

 For the past decades, billions of money have been invested in maternal health with less results being realized.
 However, worldwide, there has been a tremendous decline in recent years by 38% between 2000 and 2017 in the maternal mortality rate with higher income regions performing better than countries in lower income regions.
 This was clearly noted by WHO in 2017, where over 300,000 women died from pregnancy related complications of which 57,000 deaths were in South Asia and 200,000 in Sub Saharan Africa.
 Uganda a country in the Sub-Saharan Africa Region has a much lower maternal mortality ratio, 153 versus 500 deaths per 100,000 in the region.
 In March 2021, the maternal mortality rate in Uganda dropped from 438 deaths per 100,000 births in 2011 to 368 deaths per 100,000.
 This drop reflects a steady decline, which began from 2000 onwards.
 However, maternal mortality in Uganda is still far above the global average, which was 152 deaths per 100,000 live births in 2020.
 More so, the pooled estimate fertility rate in Sub Saharan Africa was 5 children per woman which is significantly less than that of Uganda at 4.6.
 This implies that Uganda is doing fairly well compared to other countries in the region.